Lazerbeak12345/chaml/README.md

 6. Convert the token stream into the transpiled code for the output language.
 (Most often this is LLVM, but I've been thinking about output to JavaScript, JVM, and a few others).
 If the compiler is in JIT mode, run the file.

+### Runtime

+As the standard output of the file is planned to be LLVM code, it will have an enviroment simmilar to that one, but I am concidering having JVM and/or JavaScript as options for target languages.

+The exeption to this is when it's in interpeter mode, but this should function about the same.

 ## Variables